 Aging Water Pipes, Corrosion and Legionella

-The bacteria that causes legionnaires’ disease thrives best in warm water that has the nutrients or organic material it needs to survive, thrive and multiply, and corroded water pipes can provide a source of food.
-According to an article on C&EN, legionella bacteria can flourish and multiply in water pipes that have an abundance of organic material due to pipe corrosion.
+The bacteria that causes legionnaires’ disease thrives best in warm water that has the nutrients or organic material it needs to survive, thrive and multiply.
+Corroded water pipes can provide a source of food.
 Specifically, when metal pipes are corroded by acidic water, they lose their protective coatings, allowing iron to leach into the water.
 Once this occurs, any legionella bacteria present in the system will begin to multiply and thrive, which could spell disaster for the health of your Chicago building’s residents.

 Detecting Legionella Bacteria

-As a property manager, you should know the status of your drinking water before your residents start developing symptoms of bacterial pneumonia newzpharmacy.com.
-This means that you should periodically have your pipes tested for bacteria as well as other contaminants, like excessive levels of lead and iron, and you should schedule a pipe assessment to determine the levels of corrosion in your water pipes.
-If contaminants or legionella bacteria are found, there are steps you can take to sterilize your pipes and prevent further corrosion.
+As a property manager, you should know the status of your drinking water before your residents start developing symptoms of bacterial pneumonia.
+This means that you should periodically have your pipes tested for bacteria and other contaminants, like excessive levels of lead and iron, and you should schedule a pipe assessment to determine the levels of corrosion in your water pipes.
+If contaminants or legionella bacteria are found, you can take steps to sterilize your pipes and prevent further corrosion.
 Not to mention, you’ll be helping your residents stay healthy.